-- contains at least one uppercase alphabetic character (A-Z) - contains at least one lowercase alphabetic character (a-z) - contains at least one numeric character (0-9) - contains at least one of the following characters !@#\$%^&() - 5.
+contains at least one uppercase alphabetic character (A-Z)

+- contains at least one lowercase alphabetic character (a-z) - contains at least one numeric character (0-9) - contains at least one of the following characters !@#\$%^&() - 5.
+Define whether to allow SSH access to all devices.
+This option is enabled by default in the Super Administrators group and is not editable. - 6.
 Edit the Permission definitions.
-For instructions, see Setting Access Permissions. - 6.
-Click Save. - 7.
-If you are ready to distribute and implement the changes in your system devices, click 😻
+For instructions, see Setting Access Permissions. - 7.
+Click Save.
+Then, if you are ready to distribute and implement the changes in your system devices, click